Force and Pressure Class 8

 Flow Chart of Different Types of Forces - Science Grade 8

-Forces are categorized into two main types based on how they act on objects: contact forces and non-contact forces.
+Forces are categorised into two main types based on how they act on objects: contact forces and non-contact forces.

 Contact Force